unified-font-object/ufo-spec/versions/ufo3/conventions.md

 #### float

 A float is specified with an optional sign character ("+" or "-") followed by zero or more digits "0" to "9" followed by a period "." followed by one or more digits "0" to "9".
 There is no limit to the number of digits before or after the decimal.
 If a sign character is not present, the number is non-negative.
+Only normal and zero float types are allowed; NaN, infinite, and subnormal floats are disallowed.

 Authoring tools should not write floats that can be represented losslessly as integers unless the specification requires a float.